With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Josselyn Center is a mental health treatment center in Winnetka, IL, located at 405 Central Avenue, 60093 zip code area.
 Josselyn Center provides telemedicine/telehealth and outpatient treatment.
-Josselyn Center offers group therapy, couples/family therapy and psychotropic medication to young adults, adults and seniors 65 or older.
-Josselyn Center also supports transitional age young adults, people with serious mental illness and people with trauma.
-Additional services at Josselyn Center consist of family psychoeducation, mentoring/peer support/consumer-run services and case management.
+Josselyn Center offers trauma therapy, individual psychotherapy and dialectical behavior therapy to children / adolescents, young adults and seniors 65 or older.
+Josselyn Center also supports people with serious mental illness, people with PTSD and seniors or older adults.
+Additional services at Josselyn Center consist of mentoring/peer support/consumer-run services, intensive case management and family psychoeducation.

 Learn MoreEvanston Hospital Department Of Psychiatry is a mental health facility in Evanston, IL, located at 2650 Ridge Avenue, in the 60201 zip code.
-Evanston Hospital Department Of Psychiatry provides outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
-Evanston Hospital Department Of Psychiatry provides electroconvulsive therapy, couples/family therapy and behavior modification to young adults, adults and seniors 65 or older.
+Evanston Hospital Department Of Psychiatry provides hospital inpatient treatment, partial hospitalization/day treatment and outpatient treatment.
+Evanston Hospital Department Of Psychiatry provides behavior modification, group therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
 Evanston Hospital Department Of Psychiatry also supports people with serious mental illness.
-Some other services available at Evanston Hospital Department Of Psychiatry include family psychoeducation, case management and suicide prevention services.
+Some other services available at Evanston Hospital Department Of Psychiatry include mentoring/peer support/consumer-run services, diet and exercise counseling and case management.

 Learn MoreCaptain James A Lovell Federal Evanston Cboc is a mental health clinic in Evanston, IL, located at 1942 Dempster Street, 60202 zip code area.
 Captain James A Lovell Federal Evanston Cboc provides outpatient treatment.
-Captain James A Lovell Federal Evanston Cboc offers cognitive behavioral therapy, psychotropic medication and individual psychotherapy to adults, young adults and seniors 65 or older.
+Captain James A Lovell Federal Evanston Cboc offers cognitive behavioral therapy, individual psychotherapy and psychotropic medication to young adults, adults and seniors 65 or older.
 Captain James A Lovell Federal Evanston Cboc also supports military families and veterans.

 Learn MoreCenter For Discovery Glenview is a mental health clinic in Glenview, IL, located at 3737 Lawson Road, in the 60026 zip code.
 Center For Discovery Glenview provides residential treatment.
-Center For Discovery Glenview offers cognitive behavioral therapy, psychotropic medication and dialectical behavior therapy to children / adolescents.
+Center For Discovery Glenview offers individual psychotherapy, couples/family therapy and dialectical behavior therapy to children / adolescents.
 Center For Discovery Glenview also supports patients with eating disorders.
-More services at Center For Discovery Glenview include diet and exercise counseling, case management and housing services.
+More services at Center For Discovery Glenview include housing services, family psychoeducation and diet and exercise counseling.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.